 - MATH BD/B70 (Intermediate Algebra) or higher, three units at Bakersfield College or an equivalent course at another accredited college

-- CHEM B11 (Introduction to General, Organic and Biochemistry) or CHEM B2A (Introduction to General Chemistry) or CHEM B1A (General Chemistry) at Bakersfield College or an equivalent Chemistry course of three to five units from another accredited college
+- CHEM B11 (Introduction to General, Organic and Biochemistry) (for CHEM B1A or CHEM B2A see a Counselor/Advisor for approval), five units at Bakersfield College or an equivalent Chemistry course of three to five units from another accredited college.

 - BIOL B16 (General Microbiology) five units at Bakersfield College or equivalent course at another accredited college.